 Email support software can help you with:

-- Reports that help you track key support metrics, agent performance and customer satisfaction.
+• Reports that help you track key support metrics.
+Plus, reports on agent performance, and customer satisfaction.

-You know you’re getting it right if you can make every customer interaction a personalized one.
+You know you’re getting it right if you can personalize every customer interaction.

-According to the Zendesk Customer Service Benchmark report.
-A recent report found that live chat provides a customer satisfaction rate of 92%, beating all other channels.
+Zendesk issues a Customer Service Benchmark report.
+A recent report found that live chat provides a customer satisfaction rate of 92 percent.
+This beats all other channels.

-Live chat’s power is that it allows you to speak to your customers precisely when they need help.
+Live chat allows you to speak to your customers at the moment they need help.
 They don’t have to make a phone call.
-And they don’t have to wait.
+They don’t have to wait.
 This is powerful customer service.

-A study by econsultancy showed that customers preferred live chat over other channels because they got their answers quickly and efficiently.
+A study by Econsultancy showed that customers preferred live chat to other channels.
+This was because they got their answers quickly and efficiently.

 Live chat software can allow you to implement: